What is an air waybill (AWB)?

 What is an air waybill used for?

-An AWB is an essential document in air freight logistics, serving multiple important functions.
-Primarily, it acts as a contract between the shipper and the airline, detailing the terms of transportation.
-The AWB contains crucial information, including the names and addresses of both the sender and recipient, a description of the goods, and any special handling instructions.
+An AWB is a very important document in air freight logistics, as it performs various crucial functions.
+In the first instance, this is a sort of contract between the shipper and an airline company that states the conditions of transportation.
+The AWB will provide vital information that may include but is not limited to the names and addresses of both sender and recipient, the description of the goods, special handling instructions.

 air waybill